General coverage communications receiver

 were often bought back by the UK (for a fraction of the actual price)

-The manufacturer, RCA, didn't want to see any of them back on the US market
+didn't want to see any of them back again on the US market.

-The AR-88 also played an important part for intercepting German
+The AR-88 also played an important part in intercepting German

 Lorenz SZ-40/42 cipher machine.

-The SX-40/42 was known as TUNNY by the allies, and was in fact a heavy
+The SZ-40/42 was codenamed TUNNY by the allies, and was in fact a heavy

 mechanical coding machine with 12 cipher wheels, that was used for